 What should you do?

-As in all matters related to the IRS or any state tax agency -- time is of the essence.
+As in all matters related to the IRS -- time is of the essence.
 Once you receive notification, a clock starts ticking.
 Typically, you have 90 days to respond -- but depending on any prior notifications that have gone unanswered, this period of time may be reduced (or not exist).
 Depending on your financial situation, and the amount of money owed, there may be mitigating opportunities that I can help put into place, for you.

 Don't delay - if you are dealing with any tax liens or levies, contact me as soon as possible so I can help.

 Questions?
 Easy contact form: